joedski/arcfit-bezier-spline-qcad/README.md

 Ah, it seems QCAD doesn't have a Complex Number class exposed to JS.
 Alas!

 Currently this generates polyline entities, however it seems certain pieces of software such as Sketchup and EasyCut don't like polylines for whatever reason.
 It could also be that Sketchup just doesn't like importing arcs, which is strange but whatever.
+Unless Sketchup isn't a SCAD editor at all, which it might not be.

 I also haven't actually experimented much with how QCAD acts with polylines so, if it turns out to be more convenient to just have already separate shapes than it does to have polylines, then it'll just push out a bunch of shapes.
+I'm mainly concerned with trimming and extending.

+Also, some things may already be implemented in QCAD's library of miscellaneous maths but I'm too headstrong to look them up and, as much as I try to outsource the actual development of math algorithms, I also enjoy doing the ones I can.

 Test Cases
 ----------